-Special Olympics Canada and newfoundland and labrador CONFLICT OF INTEREST POLICY
+Special Olympics Canada and Special Olympics Yukon CONFLICT OF INTEREST POLICY

 This Policy has been prepared by Special Olympics Canada and is a Pan-Canadian Policy applicable to Special Olympics Canada and its Chapters.
 This document cannot be modified by a Chapter without consultation and approval from Special Olympics Canada.